ikemen-engine/Ikemen-GO/.github/ISSUE_TEMPLATE/question.md

 ---
 name: ❓ Question/Help
 about: This issue tracker is not for questions.
-Please consider using our Discord server or ask a question using GitHub Discussions https://github.com/ikemen-engine/Ikemen-GO/discussions
+Please consider using our Discord server or ask a question using GitHub Discussions.
-title: DO NOT ASK QUESTIONS IN ISSUES
+title: WRONG SECTION
 labels: ''
 assignees: ''
 ---